eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the WorkloadControlLoop executes a retry of a workload and the runtime connector fails to create the workload, the WorkloadControlLoop shall request a retry of the creation of the workload within a 1 sec time interval.
+When the WorkloadControlLoop executes a retry of a workload creation and the runtime connector fails to create the workload, the WorkloadControlLoop shall request a retry of the creation of the workload within 1 sec time interval.

 Comment:
 The creation of a workload can fail temporarily, for example if a Runtime is still busy deleting and the workload is to be recreated.
 The WorkloadControlLoop uses the WorkloadCommandSender to send the WorkloadCommand Retry.